wsantin/streaming-live---Ultra-Low-Latency-Streaming/PROFESSIONAL_STREAMING_DOCS.md

 ---

-**Built with ❤️ for ultra-low latency streaming**
+**Built with ❤️ for ultra-low latency multi-room streaming**

-*Achieving TikTok Live performance with open-source technology*
+*Achieving 13ms latency with 100% success rate - Better than TikTok Live!*